Saturday, January 31, 2009

 Cook 30 minutes or until casserole is boiling.

-e Chocolate "Chocolate Cake" y Pastel de Datiles "Date Cake"
+Bizcocho de Chocolate "Chocolate Cake" y Pastel de Datiles "Date Cake"

-d like I was already part of the family.
+While I was nervous before about meeting Carlos's (enormous) family, everyone made me feel very welcome and like I was already part of the family.
 The baby girl in the photos, "Sarita," was my first friend in the family - she wanted to play with me, saying "tia kay-lee! tia kay-lee!"
 Possibly the cutest girl I have ever seen!

-) to the States for Carlos's birthday this fall, but customs found it.
+His mother had previously tried to bring me my favorite fruit (mamey zapote) to the States for Carlos's birthday this fall, but customs found it.
 Rather they specifically asked if she was carrying dulces, salchicha o sapote-sweets, sausage or mamey zapote("mira, que no soy traficante"dijo ella-"I am not trafficking anything"-she pleaded).
 The tale of the zapote grew and as a result, my first Dominican nourishment was a Batido de Zapote.

 I survived having arrived with a cough, a burn on my hand from cooking for Christmas and a short bout with "una vaina tropical" (something icky from the water-we suspect the batido is the guilty party).
+I hope to return.